WillGibson/nodejs-typescript-docker-quick-start/README.md

 Just something to fire up a quick dev environment for playing around.

-Has Ava ready to go for your TDDing and uses a Docker container so you just fire that up and jump in to to get a bash prompt to run your commands.
+Has Ava ready to go for your TDDing and uses a Docker container so you just fire that up and jump in to a bash prompt to run your commands.

 It is envisaged that you would copy the files into a new project/repository then start playing.